UpGado/upgado.github.io/_posts/2018-12-30-work-culture-1.md

 Anybody who creates software knows that there are *a million ways* to write a software that achieves the same result.
 Not to blow myself up, but through my experience in programming, I realized that *most* of design decisions are trivial and don't really matter!
 What names should you use for your function?
 There are probably a bunch of names that are equally readable, and provide the same level of clarity.
 Just pick any -freakin- one of them and move on to a design decision that *actually matters*.
 The behaviour of overthinking trivial decision has been a very well-known killer of productivity in software industry that it got known as "bike-shedding".
 (You can Read more how that term originated [here](http://bikeshed.com/)).

 Jim seemed to love bike-shedding.
 What makes matters worse, he decides to bike-shed my own work.
 I was working on my own "section" of the project, but I was happy to have someone discuss my code, because (I thought) I was likely to learn something from him.
 I wish they were productive discussions, but they absolutely weren't.
 "How should we represent this numerical data?""
 "Well, there are a few ways and they all provide the same information and just about as equally elegant.
-I just chose this one.".
+I just chose this one".
 Jim doesn't like that, and proceeds to tell me to switch to another method, giving some trivial reason.
+I would rather discuss something more meaningful..

-### Jim doesn't mind his own business
+### The PI doesn't really understand

+At this point, I realized that Jim is a big trouble to deal with.
+I would rather tell him to mind his own section of the project and stop interfering with my work, and I think he got the message.
+Enter the second problem, the PI.

 {% include mailchimp.html source="culture1" %}